jdittrich/userNeedResearchBook/text/dataAnalysis.md

 theme should be derived from several data points and not on a single utterance.
-On the other hand, if a theme encompasses more than 10 utterances or observations, consider if it makes sense to split the group in »subthemes«..
+On the other hand, if a theme encompasses more than 10 utterances or observations, consider if it makes sense to split the group in “subthemes”..

-Usually, I would go chronologically through all my notes starting with the first participant and ending with the most recent one – though any other scheme will suffice as well.
+Usually, I would go chronologically through all my notes starting with the first participant and ending with the most recent one—though any other scheme will suffice as well.
 Just be sure, that you know with which data you dealt with already and with which you did not.